top of page

 Home Learning

 Homework is sent out weekly to consolidate our understanding from lessons, alongside some more fun online tasks.
 We would like more pupils to take ownership of this essential extra learning, and hope that adults in their home are able to support this.
 Dojos will be given to children who return completed homework.
-We plan to offer both web based and paper based learning, to cater for all needs.
+We offer both web based and paper based learning, to cater for all needs.

 Please can you also ensure that your child reads regularly at home – with an emphasis on reading for pleasure.